letsdothis2003/Customer_Churn_System/README.md

-This file is meant to use Random Forest Machine learning algorithm to detect Customer churn or how likely they are to leave/stop supposed of a company or bussiness.
+This file is meant to use Random Forest Machine learning algorithm to detect Customer churn or how likely they are to leave/stop support of a company or bussiness.
 People who collaborated to create this are: Fahim Tanvir, Ahmed Ali, Abul Hassan

 User Guide: